wp-plugins/jm-avail-booking/readme.txt

 Minimum Nights: The minimum nigths allowed for the booking and is use in the contactform 7 bookings form.

+Small Hotel mode:
+In the default mode there is 1 calendar per room identified by the name of the room as given in the -List of Rooms- parameter.

+In the small Hotel moder there is 1 calendar per room type e.g standard room or deluxe room.
+The -List of Rooms- parameter gives in this mode the room type with the number of rooms per type.

-List of Rooms: List of bookable items separated by a comma.
+List of Rooms: List of bookable items separared by a comma.

+Default mode:  room_name_1, room_name_2,room_name_3

+Small Hotel mode: room_type_1:x,room_type_2:y,room_type_3:z x,y and z are the number of rooms of that type.